🎯 A customizable, anti-detection cloud browser powered by self-developed Chromium designed for web crawlers and AI Agents.πŸ‘‰Try Now

 @e3..@e22 = product cards with title + price + rating refs]

 browser_snapshot is the load-bearing call.
 It is what turns a CDP-style live page into something an LLM can reason about turn by turn.
-Skip it and the agent has to fall back to slicing raw HTML, which is more brittle and uses more tokens.
-The snapshot is the discover step in the discover β extract pattern; every extraction below assumes it ran first.
+Skip it and the agent ends up running browser_get_html and slicing strings, which is more brittle and uses more tokens.
+The snapshot is the discover step in the discover β†’ extract pattern; every extraction below assumes it ran first.

 You: From the snapshot, return the top 10 products as JSON with title, price, rating, and product URL.